TOBAR NA GAEDHILGE 1.13

 Treoir is for help.

-When a collection has been selected, and Isteach clicked, the display changes to that shown in the next figure, which allows you to type words, among other things.
+When a collection has been selected, and Isteach clicked, the display changes to that shown in the next figure, which allows you to type forms and to choose a view, among other things.

-From the Radharc panel, you may choose your display mode for the results: frequencies (Minicidheacht), a keyword-in-context concordance (KWIC) or sentences (Abairteacha).
-Samples of each form of results have already been shown above.
+From the Radharc (views) panel, you may choose your view of the results: frequencies (Minicidheacht); a keyword-in-context concordance (KWIC); batched sentences (Abairteacha (aon-teangthach)); or single sentences with extra display options (Abairteacha (il-teangthach)).
+Samples of each view have already been shown above.

-And now we come to the Focal panel, where the desired word or words may be typed into the box provided, or may be inserted there by double-clicking them on the pick list, which is a displayed segment of the collection's index.
+And now we come to the Focal panel, where the desired form or forms may be typed into the box provided, or may be inserted there by double-clicking them on the pick list, which is a displayed segment of the collection's index.
 The pick list accommodates itself to the existing contents of the box, as a guide to what words are available.

 If typing into the box, any accented character should be pre-composed, not a combination — e.g. type á as normal, NOT a followed by a combining acute accent.

-As an alternative to typing it into the box, a search word may also be chosen by double-clicking it on the pick list, or it may be pasted from the Windows clipboard (Ctrl/V).
-The new search word will be appended to anything already in the box (and which is not selected); if the existing material in the box is already selected — which is the default — the new search word will replace it.
-TIP: when working between the word-form box and the picklist, you can cycle the focus around these and the other screen items by repeatedly pressing the TAB key.
+As an alternative to typing it into the box, a search form may also be chosen by double-clicking it on the pick list, or it may be pasted from the Windows clipboard (Ctrl/V).
+The new form will be appended to anything already in the box (and which is not selected); if the existing material in the box is already selected — which is the default — the new search form will replace it.
+TIP: when working between the box and the picklist, you can cycle the focus around these and the other screen items by repeatedly pressing the TAB key.
 While an item has focus, any content which is selected will be visibly highlighted.

-• a word, such as oidhreógach or saoghal or athair, as used in our previous examples
+• a form, such as oidhreógach or saoghal or athair, as used in our previous examples

-• any word may contain a wild-card (*), that is, an asterisk which matches any number of letters, including none.
-For example, all words with a particular stem may be sought (eg. beir*), or all words with a particular termination (eg. *stin).
+• any form may contain a wild-card (*), that is, an asterisk which matches any number of letters, including none.
+For example, all forms with a particular stem may be sought (eg. beir*), or all forms with a particular termination (eg. *stin).

-If the words box contains more than one word (ie. there is a space within it), you are asked to choose between seeking the words directly adjacent and in the given order; or within the same sentence in any order.
+If the box contains more than one form (ie. there is a space within it), you are asked to choose between seeking the forms directly adjacent and in the given order; or within the same sentence in any order.
+(Note however that the KWIC display mode is unsuitable when asking for consecutive forms; in this case, the monolingual by sentence mode is substituted.)

-It is even possible to give one or more of the words as simply the asterisk (*), which matches any word; the search is then assumed to be a consecutive one.
-(But avoid giving * as the final word, as the search will be slow.)
-As we will see below (under demutation) a hyphen is, in most circumstances, counted as a separate word, so search for sean-bhean as three words: sean - bean (as well as sean bean and seanbhean to cover any unhyphenated instances).
+It is even possible to give one or more of the forms as simply the asterisk (*), which matches any form; the search is then assumed to be a consecutive one.
+(But avoid giving * as the final form, as the search will be unnecessarily slow.)
+As we will see below (under demutation) a hyphen is, in most circumstances, counted as a separate form, so search for sean-bhean as three forms: sean - bean (as well as sean bean and seanbhean to cover any unhyphenated instances).

-You may tick the Gan beinn ar an tsíneadh fhada checkbox if you want to include words which differ from that requested only by the presence or absence of an accent, eg. comhradh with this checkbox ticked will match comhrádh, cómhradh and cómhrádh as well.
-For applicable languages, ticking this box also includes words which differ from that requested:
+You may tick the Gan beinn ar an tsíneadh fhada checkbox if you want to include forms which differ from that requested only by the presence or absence of an accent, eg. comhradh with this checkbox ticked will match comhrádh, cómhradh and cómhrádh as well.
+Actually, ticking this box also includes forms which differ from that requested:

 • by the presence of ANY accent;

-• by a difference of CASE, though case differences are already removed in forms indexes other than German;
+• by a difference of CASE, though this affects only lemma indexes and the German form index, as case differences are already neutralized in other form indexes;

 To type accented vowels, use your normal method of doing this under Windows.
 For information about keying accented letters under Windows, look here, or see the section "Keyboards layouts" near the end of this file.
 (But you will not require the support for dotted consonants offered by these keyboards, as lenition is always indicated by suffixing the letter h in Tobar na Gaedhilge.)
 Your method of typing accented characters should result in precomposed characters, as most methods do, rather than in separate combining accents.